yahyaroot/yahyaroot/README.md

 - 👋 Hi, I’m Amri Yahya
-- 👀 I’m interested in Front End Dev, UI/UX Designer And Embedded Engineer
+- 👀 I’m interested in Front End Dev and UI/UX Designer
-- 🌱 I’m currently learning Front End Web
 - 📫 How to reach me in yahya.amry@student.ub.ac.id

 <!---